Da0ne/DZMods/README.md

 ## Step Two:
 1. Back back to the servers main directory, and move the 'serverDZ.cfg' file into the folder you named in Step One.
 2. Open the config file, and change 'dayzOffline.chernarusplus' to 'DayZSurvival.chernarusplus', then save and exit.

-## Step Three:
-1. Place the 'ModdedScripts' directory into your server's main directory.
+3. Place the 'ModdedScripts' directory into your server's main directory.

 ## Step Four:
 1. Change your startup command line to include: